yuxuanjerrychen01/CS225-Openflights/Development Log.md

     4. We will work on dropping the data (rows) whose airport id is \N since the null airport id would not help us find specific airport node.
 ##

+## Nov.
+27th
+#### Graph Constructor, Destructor, and helpfuction
+We decided to use the pointer to store the data in the map.
+- Constructor
+- Destructor: we delete all the Airports node, and there is no memory leak after we build the destructor
+- Help function: finish getAirline which get the information of airports ID and put them into the node airports as edges.